 Employment is defined as any type of work performed or service provided in exchange for money, tuition, fees, books, supplies, room, food, or other benefits.
 If a student does not receive any pay for work performed, this activity is not defined as "employment" but is considered to be "volunteer work."
-There are some heavy restrictions associated with volunteer work and all F-1 and J-1 students should consult the Center for Global Education staff before accepting any employment in the United States.
+There are some heavy restrictions associated with volunteer work and all F-1 and J-1 students should consult the Office of International Recruitment and Admission before accepting any employment in the United States.

 Students on F-1 visas are allowed to work on campus at Mount Union, with some restrictions, if they maintain lawful F-1 status and are enrolled in a full course of study (12 credit hours) during the academic year.
 They may work for an unlimited time period, up to 20 hours per week.
 They may work full-time during annual vacations and summer breaks.

 Time that students spend enrolled in a study abroad program during their course of study will count towards the one-year academic year requirement, as long as the student has spent at least one full academic term enrolled in a full course of study in the United States prior to studying abroad.
-Please contact the Center for Global Education staff if you plan to study abroad.
+Please contact the Office of International Recruitment and Admission and the Center for Global Education staff if you plan to study abroad.

 Many students are given Campus Work as a part of their financial aid package.
 The Campus Work part of your aid package is not deducted from your college bill and is only awarded provided you find a job and work your contracted hours.
 Students are paid once a month with a check.
 This check can be transferred toward your Mount Union account, can be cashed, or can be automatically transferred to your local bank account.